sampatrahul90/Machine_Learning_Artificial_Intelligence_Projects/README.md

-# My Project Collection in Machine Learning and Artificial Intelligence
+# My Project Collection in Machine Learning/Artificial Intelligence/Data Science

 These are projects I've worked on over time for various things such as class projects, kaggle, fun etc.